Media Queries 2+

 There are two ways to perform media queries:

-# Introducing media queries using @media
+# Introducing media queries using the @media method

 @media [media type] [and|not|only] [(media feature)] {